exchange12rocks/PSGPPreferences/docs/New-GPPGroup.md

 ```

 ### -Name
-Specifies the name of the group.
+Specifies the name of a group.

 ```yaml
 Type: String